 Latvia: President Raimonds Vejonis invites Krisjanis Karins to form a government.
 On January 23 the Saeima confirms the Karins government (61-39), including Artis Pabriks as defense minister, Sandis Girgens as interior minister, and Janis Reirs as finance minister; Edgars Rinkevics remains foreign minister.

 Sri Lanka: The following provincial governors are appointed and sworn in: Suren Raghavan (Northern), Dhamma Dissanayake (Sabaragamuwa), and Rajith Keerthi Tennakoon (Uva).
+On January 9 Tennakoon is sworn in as governor of Southern province, swapping posts with Marshal Perera, who is sworn in as governor of Uva.

 United States: Gavin Newsom is sworn in as governor of California, Brad Little as governor of Idaho, Tim Walz as governor of Minnesota, Steve Sisolak as governor of Nevada, Tony Evers as governor of Wisconsin, and Mark Gordon as governor of Wyoming.